exasol/kafka-connector-extension/doc/user_guide/user_guide.md

 and [Kafka client configurations][kafka-secure-clients] for more information.

-Additionally, we have to provide extra parameters to the UDF in order to enable secure connection to Kafka cluster.
+Additionally, we have to provide extra parameters to the UDF in order to enable a secure connection to the Kafka cluster.
 Please check out the [Kafka consumer properties](#kafka-consumer-properties) for secure property descriptions.

 ### Import Kafka topic data with SSL enabled

-First, create an Exasol named connection object and encode JKS files credentials and locations with key value pairs separated by semicolon (`;`).
+First, create an Exasol named connection object and encode JKS files credentials and locations with key-value pairs separated by a semicolon (`;`).

 ```sql
 CREATE OR REPLACE CONNECTION KAFKA_SSL_CONNECTION